 For a list of training providers approved to offer VET FEE-HELP, see approved VET providers.

 In South Australia only a few training providers are currently approved to offer VET FEE-HELP.
-Keep checking the list for updates as more South Australian providers are added occasionally.
+Check the list for updates.

-Skills for All Training Providers that are approved VET FEE-HELP providers are able to offer VET FEE-HELP assistance to Skills for All funded students as well as to fee-for-service students.
+Skills for All Training Providers that are approved VET FEE-HELP providers can offer VET FEE-HELP to Skills for All funded students as well as to fee-for-service students.